In the northern U.S., March is often miserable. Muddy, mucky, mildewy. It is the Monday morning of months.

 Schoolkids would earn medals for the best essays and speeches on these qualities.
 The adults can join them, feeling well-rested after sleeping in, and from our naps during the speeches, and we’ll all turn out for a day of service to our communities.

 We have, in theory, a Women’s Equality Day (August 26) marking adoption of the 19th Amendment, and Equal Pay Day, which changes each year, based on the wage gap between men and women.
 (Germany also has that observance, since 1988, but fixes it on March 18th.)
 International Women’s Day also came and went, on the 8th, without too much press.
 A couple of states have transformed Columbus Day into Native Americans Day.
-Juneteenth/Freedom Day seems to be fading away.
+Juneteenth (“Freedom Day,” “Emancipation Day”) is now observed in 47 states and may be finally gaining traction to become a federal holiday.

 I haven’t thought all this out yet, so Equinox Day is still pretty vague and Pollyanna-ish, but it actually seems like a decent idea.
 It seems politically neutral, even in the seven states which don’t believe the Earth revolves around the sun.